KaoriH/trailhead-progress/README.md

 - Developer Beginner
 - Build an Event Registration App
 - Developer Intermediate
-- Build a Data Model for a Recruiting App
+- Build a Data Model for a Recruiting App(Project)
+- Create Reports and Dashboards for Sales and Marketing Managers(Project)

 ## 🚀 In Progress

 - Prepare for Your Salesforce Platform App Builder Certification